Scholarship and Financial Aid guidance

-You can also utilize your profile to your advantage by adding detail to your bio, making sure you have all the relevant experience added, and that your profile reflects your interests and background.
+You can also utilize your profile to your benefit by adding detail to your bio, making sure you have all the appropriate experience added, and that your profile reflects your interests and background.

-What qualifies you to apply scholarship & financial aid?
+What qualifies you to apply for scholarship & financial aid?

-- Applying for some merit-based and need-based scholarships require an essayto be submitted
+Applying for some merit-based and need-based scholarships requires an essay to be submitted

-- Applying for many types of scholarships require a recommendation letter to be submitted
+Applying for many types of scholarships requires a recommendation letter to be submitted

-Another way to secure Financial Aid is to build CSS Profile.
+Another way to secure Financial Aid is to build a CSS Profile.

-CSS Profile collects income and asset information from international students in order to submit accurate and complete financial information on a schedule that works for the institutions.
-The CSS profile for international students is used to evaluate css application form submitted by around 200 undergraduate colleges for college financial assistance.
+CSS Profile collects income and asset information from international students to submit accurate and complete financial information on a schedule that works for the institutions.
+The CSS profile for international students is used to evaluate the CSS application forms submitted by around 200 undergraduate colleges for college financial assistance.

 Schools with CSS Profile